NCIOCPL/cdr-tools/DevTools/Utilities/README.md

 to be done carefully.
 That's what this script does. _(Possible
 enhancement: add option to have the change made on all tiers at once.)_

+## Scripts for working with individual CDR documents

+ * `AddCdrDoc.cmd` - create a new CDR document from a disk file
+ * `GetCdrDoc.cmd` - fetch current working version of CDR document
+ * `GetCdrDocVersion.cmd` - fetch numbered version of CDR document
+ * `CheckoutCdrDoc.py` - fetch and lock CDR document
+ * `UnlockCdrDoc.py` - release the lock for a CDR document
+ * `ReplaceCdrDoc.py` - store changes to a CDR doc from file (unversioned)
+ * `VersionCdrDoc.cmd` - store changes to a CDR doc in an unpublised version
+ * `ReplaceCdrPubDoc.py` - store changes to a CDR doc in a published version
+ * `getPubProcCGdoc.py` - fetch filtered document sent to Cancer.gov
+ * `valCdrDoc.py` - run validation checks against a CDR document
+ * `valDocVersion.py` - validate a specific version of a CDR document
+ * `showcdrdoc.py` - show a CDR document's XML in a web browser
+ * `showdoc.bat` - display a CDR document with indenting

 ## Scripts for editing the CDR online help pages

  * `GetHelpDocForEditing.py` - fetch pretty-printed help page document